Comparison·Jun 15, 2026·14 min read

 Who Floowed is built for

-Floowed was built for the credit officer who needs decisions on applications that arrive as handwritten payslips, photographed bank statements, scanned business registrations, and partially completed forms with handwritten corrections.
-The buyer is the head of credit at any lender across the spectrum, from banks and fintechs to NBFCs, multifinance lenders, BNPL providers, microfinance lenders, rural banks, cooperatives, and mid-market SME lenders, anywhere in the world.
+Floowed was built for the credit and risk teams who need decisions on applications that arrive as handwritten passbooks and payslips, photographed and skewed bank statements, scanned business registrations, and partially completed forms with handwritten corrections.
+The credit officer is the day-to-day operator at the case level; risk teams own policy authoring.
+The buyer is the head of credit or risk at any lender across the spectrum, from banks and fintechs to NBFCs, multifinance lenders, BNPL providers, microfinance lenders, rural banks, and cooperatives, anywhere in the world.

 Floowed is score-agnostic by design.
 Bring the FICO Score, VantageScore, CRIF, CredoLab, Zest, Trusting Social, your internal model, or a combination.
-Floowed orchestrates them as inputs to the credit policy on the Decisioning Canvas.
-The user persona is the credit officer, not the risk engineer.
+Floowed orchestrates them as inputs to the credit policy on the Decisioning Engine, absorbed unchanged.
+It orchestrates, it does not compete.

 Capability comparison